taekkongza/exercise/README.md

 exercise make perfect
 git
 github
 git - global information tracker
+what
+is
+your name